 My family didn’t have a lot of money as I was growing up.
 Truth is, things were fairly tight most of the time, but my Mom sure knew how to stretch a dollar and feed her family well.
 This delicious “comfort food” recipe for Mom’s Swiss Steak is one she fixed often for our family.

-This dish really is quite simple to make and only has a few ingredients: round steak, an onion, some flour, water, a bit of oil, salt and pepper.
-Not too expensive to make at all!
+Mom’s Swiss steak really is quite simple to make and only has a few ingredients: round steak, an onion, some flour, water, a bit of oil, salt and pepper.
+Not too expensive to make, either!

 Season each piece generously with salt and pepper, then dredge each piece in flour, to cover all sides of the meat.